namdctr/namdctr/README.md

 ### Hi mate, this is Nam 👋
-There nothing much here since this is newly created.
-🔭 Just started my journey on CyberSec recently.
+🔭 I have just started my journey on CyberSec recently.
 🌱 Currently having fun with Web Security.
 😄 Have a great day!

 <!--